AdityaDaflapurkar/network-programming/README.md

 # Network Programming
-This repository contains lab assigniments from the course Computer Networks(CS F303) at BITS Pilani Goa Campus.
+This repository contains lab assignments from the course Computer Networks(CS F303) at BITS Pilani Goa Campus.
 The problem statements for each assignment are as follows:

   ## Lab 1 : Socket Programming
   - A simple client-server program using TCP sockets such that : The client sends a string to the server.
 The server returns whether it is a palindrome or not.